-- The line isn’t clean.
-To clean place in a washing machine on gentle cycle using a mild detergent and then air dry.
-If you don’t like the looks of the line replace the line.
+- Is your line clean.
+To clean your lines place in a washing machine on gentle cycle using a mild detergent and then air dry.
+If it still looks dirty to you- replace the line.

-- The line is no longer holding in the clutch, winch, or cleat like it used to.
-Before you proceed make sure it’s not the holding device.
+- Is your line no longer holding in the clutch, winch, or cleat like it used to.
+Before you proceed make sure it is not the holding device.
 Test the device by inserting the newest piece of line available in the correct diameter and give it a tug on the reverse side.

-- If wear, tear, and or chafing has taken its toll on your line, which could be the reason of slippage, proceed to replacement.
+- If wear, tear, and or chafing has taken its toll on your line, you may have slippage - time to replace your line.

 Information to have before going shopping:

-- If you like color coded lines for recognition select those colors.
+- If you like color coded lines for recognition- select a variety of easily identifiable colors.

 - Do you want a splice in your new line?

 - What type of shackles do you need to be spliced into the line?